 How long should a podcast be?

 The length of a podcast depends on the kind of content you’re producing and depends on the audience listening.
 For example, if your targeted listener is a busy person who wants to be informed on critical information they care about, a 15-min daily podcast might be sufficient.
 If your podcast is an interview show to extract key information from an expert, perhaps 30-min is best.
 If you’re exploring a guest’s backstory, perhaps 1-hr or more is necessary.
 There’s no correct answer.

 The most important question when considering how long your podcast should be, is this: how much time do you need to accomplish the goal of your show?
-The second most important thing to consider is this: can consistently produce podcasts on a routine basis at your selected length.
+The second most important thing to consider is this: can you consistently produce podcasts on a routine basis at your selected length.
 Routine drives podcast listening.

 Record your show like it’s LIVE

 One big hack you must implement before you start a company podcast is recording as if your show is live.
 Relying on editing, which is the next topic, is a foolish decision for many reasons.
 First, it’s extremely difficult to edit later if you make multiple mistakes.
 Second, the natural flow of conversation is ruined and it’s uncomfortable for audiences to listen to.
 Third, unless you’re in a treated room and are a superb editor, your audio will sound choppy and unprofessional.